Lukynoo/lqn_checkin/README.md

 ## 📦 Features

-- Players can self check-in at hospitals
+- Players can self check-in at hospitals to heal themselves
-- Automatic player healing
 - Interaction via `ox_target`
 - Notifications and progressbar with `ox_lib`
 - Easy installation and configuration